-The extra set of brackets around the condition in the selection structure are not needed but do not change the functionality of the program code.
+The brackets around the condition in the selection structure are not needed but do not change the functionality of the program code.

-Write a C# program that inputs a character and checks to see if it is lowercase or not.
+Write a Python program that inputs a character and checks to see if it is lowercase or not.